dutrevis/spark-resources-metrics-plugin/README.md

-# spark-resources-metrics-plugins
+# spark-resources-metrics-plugin

-Spark plugins to retrieve metrics from a variety of cluster resources
+Spark plugin to retrieve metrics from a variety of cluster resources